jshorte/jshorte.github.io/index.md

 # Preface
-I'm Jacob, 34 years of age, currently in my final year studying (BSc)Computing for Games at Falmouth University.
+I'm Jacob, currently in my final year studying (BSc)Computing for Games at Falmouth University.
 I have a passion for programming and creating games.

 **Languages**